MEALORII/TP_MEALOR/README.md

 0. Install Paraview on your system : https://www.paraview.org/download/

-2. Install Docker on your system : https://docs.docker.com/desktop/
+2. Install Docker on your system : https://docs.docker.com/desktop/.
+For Linux users, make sure to add your username to the Docker user group (cf. [Linux post-installation steps for Docker Engine](https://docs.docker.com/engine/install/linux-postinstall/))

-3. Once Docker is installed and running, open a terminal and run the following commands
+3. Once Docker is installed and running (you may need to reboot first), open a terminal and run the following commands

 - 2.1 First, clone the MEALOR project repository: